 Maintaining a good oral hygiene routine is important for a healthy mouth.
 Habits, including brushing twice daily, flossing once daily, and having regular cleanings and exams done, help to prevent serious issues.
 Ignoring any part of your oral hygiene routine can greatly increase your risk of developing problems such as cavities.
 Should a cavity form, treatment is essential.
 Ignoring the cavity can have a major impact on the structure of the affected tooth and lead to serious complications.
-At Smiles Cosmetic Dentistry by Dr. Shrenna Clifton, we can stop the progression of a cavity and restore your oral health with composite fillings.
+At Smiles by Shrenna Clifton, DDS, we can stop the progression of a cavity and restore your oral health with composite fillings.

 The Formation of Cavities